 To address concerns about both floating bars and solid crossings while saving paint, I propose what I call a hybrid crossing.
 It’s neither solid nor striped, but rather consists of a pattern of smaller shapes, like a solid area with a visual (not physical) “texture”.
-Some might call it a patterned or mosaic crossing.
+Some might call it a patterned crossing.
 It would have the perceptual impact of solid paint but would clearly be distinguishable from areas that must be solid, like bike boxes.
 It also wouldn’t be hard to pick out among pedestrian crosswalks.
 A surprisingly solid feel can be achieved with just 25% paint coverage, equivalent to the 3:1 bar design (2′ bars and 6′ gaps).
 Even better is 40% coverage, equivalent to 2′ bars with 3′ gaps.

 Consider the following design, which has 50% paint coverage: